 Elects the Deputy Chairman of the Board;

-Considers and approves annual reports on the financial and economic activities of the Community;
+Reviews and approves annual reports on the financial and economic activities of the Community;

-It also exercises other powers in accordance with this Charter.
+And also exercises other powers in accordance with this Charter.

 8.9.
 Chairman of the Board:

-Organizes the work of the Board of the Community;
+Organizes the work of the Community Board;

-Appoints full-time employees of the Community apparatus;
+Appoints staff members of the Community apparatus to positions;

 Manages the property and finances of the Community;